Home - 30 Minute Recipes - Boneless Skinless Lemon Chicken Thighs

 Karen’s Notes and Tips

-• Cook the chicken thighs immediately if you want dinner right away.
-Otherwise, you can marinate 15-30 minutes at room temperature, or up to 8 hours refrigerated.
+• Marination time: 15–30 minutes at room temperature is ideal for boneless skinless thighs — the lemon acid works fast, and anything beyond 8 hours will start to break down the texture.
+Cook the chicken thighs immediately if you want dinner right away.
+Otherwise, you can marinate 15-30 minutes at room temperature, or up to 4 hours refrigerated.

 • If you’re cooking bone-in chicken thighs, brown the chicken skin-side down as directed, then adjust the heat to medium and turn them over.
 Continue cooking them on the stovetop an additional 10-12 minutes, or until a thermometer inserted into the thickest part of the thigh (not the bone) reads 145-155F before placing under the broiler to brown the skin and finish cooking (165-175F).